thinkpade580hyper/T430-Hackintosh-Sequoia-Opencore/README.md

 There will be references to the linked guide throught this proccess for those that are new to this

 ## REQUIREMENTS
-- Lenovo Thinkpad T430 (T430s is similar enough to work with this config, but i can't verify)
+- Lenovo ThinkPad T430 (T430s is similar enough to work with this config, but i can't verify)
 - Intel Core i3 3110M or better (Celeron and Pentium CPUs are not supported)
 - Integrated Intel HD4000 graphics (NVIDIA discrete GPUs are not supported)
 - At least 4GB RAM